yamunagc/news-aggregator/README.md

 - python-dotenv
 - unittest

-The project dependencies are pinned to specific versions in order to preserve reproducibility across environments.
-Repeatable dependency installation is a standard way to reduce variation between development and evaluation environments. [web:435][file:374]
+Dependencies are pinned to specific versions in `requirements.txt` to improve reproducibility across execution environments.

-### `requirements.txt`
+---

+## Requirements

+The project uses the following dependency versions:

 ```txt
 newsapi-python==0.2.7